RanRhoads84/debgpt7.8-with-vectorDB/README.md

 See https://salsa.debian.org/deeplearning-team/debgpt/-/issues/6 for some examples with their corresponding outputs.

+We need the `--ask|-A` argument to tell LLM what kind of question we want to ask so it can extract the right information.
+If `--ask|-A` is not provided, the tool will simply assume that you want to summarize the provided information.

 There are two important arguments for the `--mapreduce|-x` feature:
 (1) `--mapreduce_chunksize <int>` which decides the chunk size (in bytes) for processing the bulky inputs;